Arkham/JTGP/talk/talk.md

 ```

+---
 # Null or Undefined?

-- null: no value
+- *null*: no value
-- undefined: uninitiliazed value, default value for variables
+- *undefined*: uninitiliazed value, default value for variables

+---
 # Null or Undefined?

 ```javascript